Adrenal fatigue can be drastically affected by both low blood sugar and high blood sugar.

 If sugar levels are too low, you’ll likely feel hungry.
 If the levels are too high, the hypothalamus will instruct you to stop eating.
 This proper function happens when your body’s blood sugars are balanced.

-High blood sugar and/or diabetes can stop your hypothalamus from properly sensing glucose levels, and a malfunctioning fuel gauge can become a key driver in developing adrenal fatigue.
+High blood sugar / diabetes can prevent your hypothalamus from properly sensing glucose levels.
+This malfunction can become a key driver in developing adrenal fatigue.
 (2)

 The HPA axis also plays a pivotal role in managing energy balance, food selection, and feeling full after eating (satiety).
-New research suggests that HPA axis dysfunction could be a potential cause of obesity.
+In fact, new research suggests that HPA axis dysfunction could be a potential cause of obesity.
 (3), (4)

 How does blood sugar become imbalanced?

-In today’s world, we have infinite access to comfort foods – foods high in fat, sugar, and/or salt.
-Think how comforting a bag of your favourite potato chips or a container of Ben and Jerry’s ice cream can be!
+In today’s world, we have infinite access to comfort foods – foods high in fat, sugar, and salt.
+Think how comforting a bag of your favourite potato chips or a container of ice cream can be!

 In periods of high stress, we are drawn to comfort foods.
-This is because eating comfort food lowers stress hormone levels within the brain (4) which leads to a feeling of lowered stress.
+This is because eating comfort food lowers stress hormone levels within the brain (4) which leads to an overall feeling of less stress.